laravel-shift/blueprint-docs/source/docs/model-shorthands.md

 Of course, you are able to define these yourself at anytime.
 For example, if you want to use a different column type for the _id_ column, like `uuid`.

 You may also disable them by marking them as `false`.
 For example, to disable the _timestamp_ columns, you may add `timestamps: false` to your model definition.
-If you wish to generate the _timestamp_ columns with timezone column types, you may use the `timezonesTz` shorthand.
+If you wish to generate the _timestamp_ columns with timezone column types, you may use the `timestampsTz` shorthand.

 Blueprint also offers a `softDeletes` shorthand.
 Adding this to your model definition will generate the appropriate `deleted_at` column, as well add the `SoftDeletes` trait to your model.
 Similarly, if you want timezone information, you may use the `softDeletesTz` shorthand.